r-lib/styler/CONTRIBUTING.md

 # Summary

-- add your script to in `inst/bin` and make it executable.
+- add your script in `inst/hooks/exported` and make it executable.
 Only R scripts are currently supported as testing is done with `Rscript ...`.
+See other scripts in `inst/hooks/exported` for a starting point for setting up your script.

 - register hook in `.pre-commit-hooks.yaml`.

 - add two unit tests, test manually with `pre-commit try-repo`.

-- add a description of the new hook to the `README.Rmd`.
+- add a description of the new hook to `vignettes/available-hooks.Rmd`.
 Both description and `yaml` example code.